Dated Muslim Texts From 1-72 AH / 622-691 CE: Documentary Evidence For Early Islam

 Arabic graffito from Qāʿ al-Muʿtadil, N. W. Arabia (near al-Hijr), 24 AH / 644 CE.

 Bism Allāh anā Zuhayr katabt zaman tuwuffiya ʿUmar sanat arbaʿ wa-ʿishrīn.

 In the name of God, I Zuhayr wrote [this] at the time ʿUmar died in the year twenty-four.

-Taraḥḥama Allāh ʿalam Yazīd ibn ʿAbdallāh al-Salūlī wa-kataba fi Jumādā [kadhā] min sanat saba‘ wa-‘ishrīn.
+Taraḥḥama Allāh ʿalam Yazīd ibn ʿAbdallāh al-Salūlī wa-kataba fi Jumādā [kadhā] min sanat tis‘ wa-‘ishrīn.

-May God have mercy on Yazīd ibn ʿAbdallāh al-Salūlī and he wrote [this] in Jumādā of the year twenty-seven.
+May God have mercy on Yazīd ibn ʿAbdallāh al-Salūlī and he wrote [this] in Jumādā of the year twenty-nine.